-In [17], the following strategyproof auction was proposed for selling a single item to dynamically arriving k agents.
+In [19], the following strategyproof auction was proposed for selling a single item to dynamically arriving k agents.
+We explain this for single task, k workers settings.

-Single Item Dynamic Auction.
-Auctioneer waits until it receives $\frac{k}{e}$ bids. p, q be the two highest bids received so far.
-If the agent with bid p is available, allocate the item to him at price q.
-Otherwise, whenever an agent with bid higher than p arrives, allocate the item to that agent at price p.
+Single Task Dynamic Auction.
+The platform waits until it receives $\frac{k}{e}$ bids. p, q be the two highest bids received so far.
+If the worker with bid p is available, allocate the task to him at price q.
+Otherwise, whenever a worker with bid higher than p arrives, allocate the task to that agent at price p.
 It is shown that the above auction is e-competitive for efficiency.

-Multi Item Dynamic Auction.
+Multi Task Dynamic Auction.
 We adopt the above auction to our setting which is combinatorial.
-We have k items (Tasks) to be sold (assigned) to k agents (the workers) each requiring only one.
-We call the new matching mechanism e-Auction = (μ^{eA}, P^{eA}) .
+We have k tasks to be assigned to the k workers each requiring only one.
+We call the new matching mechanism e-Auction $= (\mu^{eA}, P^{eA})$.
 The algorithm μ^{eA} is described in Algorithm 2.
-Recall that the workers not having
+Recall that the workers not having preferences for a task(s),

-ALGORITHM 2: Matching Algorithm μ^{eA} Input : Users Preferences $(\mathbf{b}{j}s)$ Output: A Matching 1 Wait until $\frac{k}{e}$ bids for each task have been received.
-After this, for each task, if the highest bidder is present, and not assigned any task, allocate him the task at second highest bid received so far for the task.
-3 If a worker is winner at more than one task, he is assigned with the task having highest pay-off (his bid - payment).
+P LGORITHM 2: Matching Algorithm μ^{eA} Input : Users Preferences ($\mathbf{b}{\mathbf{j}}s$) Output: A Matching 1 Wait until $\frac{k}{e}$ bids for each task have been received.
+2 After this, for each task, if the highest bidder is present, and not assigned any task, allocate him the task at second highest bid received so far for the task.
+3 If a worker is winner at more than one task, he is assigned with the task having highest pay-off (his bid $-$ payment).
 4 This worker is marked as absent.
 5 For all the tasks which are not assigned in the above step, the highest bid received for the task is marked as a reserve price.
 6 The first worker who submits a bid higher than the reserve price and is not assigned to any of the other tasks is assigned the task.

-5 For all the tasks which are not assigned in the above step, the highest bid received for the task is marked as a reserve price.
-The first worker who submits a bid higher than the reserve price and is not assigned to an preferences for a task(s), put a bid of '0' and k being the number of workers, step 1 of the above algorithm will not wait indefinitely.
+put a bid of '0' and k being the number of workers, step 1 of the above algorithm will not wait indefinitely.